justinlubin/fractastic/README.md

 Note that the scale and step of the render algorithm are automatically determined from the above parameters.

 ### ImageMagick
 ImageMagick is available in most package managers, including `homebrew` (Mac) and `apt-get` (Debian, Ubuntu, etc.).
 Just install it, and be sure that the `convert` command is available.
+If you do not install ImageMagick, `fractastic` will still work, but you will not be able to get `png` output (only `ppm`).

 ## Examples